7 Python interoperability

 Now let’s insert the components to the AnnData

-object, and write back to an h5ad file.
+object, and write back to an .h5ad

 ad$obs$library_id <- imgdata$sample_id